Bahrain 1920X1080

 Bilateral relations

-Bahrain was Australia’s 42nd largest trading partner in 2021.
-Total goods and services trade amounted to $1.4 billion in 2021, up almost 45% from 2020.
-From Bahrain’s perspective, Australia is Bahrain’s third largest source of imports, comprising mainly purchases of Australian alumina, meat, dairy products and wheat.
-Fertilisers, aluminium, cereals, woods and iron and steel bars were Australia’s biggest imports from Bahrain in 2021.
+Bahrain was Australia’s 46th largest trading partner in 2022.
+Total goods and services trade amounted to $1.9 billion in 2022, up more than 30% from 2021.
+Australia has a trade surplus with Bahrain.
+From Bahrain’s perspective, Australia was Bahrain’s third largest source of imports in 2022, comprising mainly purchases of Australian aluminium ore including alumina.
+Wheat, non-ferrous waste and scrap, meat and vegetables are other major Australian exports to Bahrain.
+On the import side, aluminium, fertilisers, woods, cereals, and iron and steel bars were Australia’s biggest imports from Bahrain in 2022.
+The rise in the trade surplus with Bahrain was attributed to an increase in the price of aluminium in 2022 and the ongoing diversification strategy of Bahrain to a manufacturing industry.

-Student enrolments continued their downward trend from their peak in 2009, falling from around 300 students in 2009 to 25 students in October 2022.
+Student enrolments continued their downward trend from their peak in 2009, falling from around 300 students in 2009 to 25 students in the nine months to September 2023.
 Although competition from international institutions exists, education is a key sector offering strong export potential for Australia as Bahrain implements its Economic Vision 2030 plan to increase its domestic education and training skills.

 Investment between Bahrain and Australia is small.
-Australian investment in Bahrain was around $55,000 in 2021.
-There are opportunities for Australian investment to help develop Bahrain’s agriculture and water resources.
+Bahrain investment in Australia remained stagnant at $23 million in 2022 whilst Australian investment in Bahrain was around $36 million in 2022 after peaking at $313 million in 2015.
+There are opportunities for Australian investment to help develop Bahrain’s agriculture and water resources, but also to export aluminium ore and alumina.
 Should the Australia-Gulf Cooperation Council (GCC) come into force, further trade and investment opportunities are likely, especially in infrastructure, education and professional services.